We aim to employ the highest quality, fully trained professionals who are selected for their experience, excellence and

 Karla Marija Kukovica

 Her passion for physical development in children and youth gave her a sharp eye and a wealth of experience in various fields of Sports.
 She has worked as a swimming, dance, and gymnastics teacher for international Early Years aged children and supported the organization of many sporting events for both kids and adults, such as the Ironman triathlon race in Germany.

 Ms Kukovica finds her professional mission in encouraging children to explore themselves through movement.
-She has competed in different styles of dance for 20 years and is currently training in modern dance.
+She has competed in different styles of dance for more than 20 years and is currently training in Contemporary dance.
 Besides spending her time in the dance hall, she loves to dive, climb and hike in the Slovenian mountains.

 Ms Miklavec has completed her Masters degree in Ethnology and Cultural Anthropology at the Faculty of Arts in Ljubljana, has completed her teaching course in Slovenia and is now working towards a further educational qualification.

 Ms Miklavec first joined the BISL team in 2014, as the afternoon receptionist and later assisting in Student Services and organising school trips and has since been an assistant teacher across the Primary school.
 She is excited to join the Early Years teaching team this academic year.